XiaoyuBIE1994/DVAE/README.md

 ### Tips

-- For those who want to use this package on `MacOS`, please go to the branch `code_for_mac`, that branch omits all function about speech evaluation, since there exist some compilation errors for `pypesq` on `MacOS`
+- For Mac users, speech evaluation is disable because there exist some compilation errors for `pypesq` on `MacOS`
 - Python 3.8 support requires Tensorflow 2.2 or later ([link](https://www.tensorflow.org/install/pip)), so it is recommended to use Python 3.7 since `speechmetrics` package needs `Tensorflow 2.0`